quarkiverse/quarkus-azure-services/integration-tests/README.md

 ### Creating Azure Storage Account

-Run the following commands to create an Azure Storage Account and retrieve its connection string:
+Run the following commands to create an Azure Storage Account and export its connection string as an environment variable.

 ```
 STORAGE_ACCOUNT_NAME=<unique-storage-account-name>